 Come with me and I will take you through an unforgettable journey through the woods of Shimla.
 I spend a couple of days each year in the serenity of nature, in its arms, me and Mother nature at close quarters.
 The guesthouse that I choose to stay at, is usually at a short distance from the hustle and bustle of the main city where finding tranquility and peace is not an issue.
 The only sound to wake me up early morning is the chirping of the birds.
 It is the best music I have ever heard created for the benefit of mankind, only he has been ignorant and unaware, too consumed in his daily worldly routine to take cognizance of beautiful things that bountiful nature engulfs in its lap.
 The back door of my guest house throws open endless scenic views for me to imbibe.
 The hunger seems insatiable and I wish I could be in its midst day after day, month after month and year after year.

 As the day draws to a close, I patiently absorb the scenic beauty of the silent landscape and the lovely lights strewn over the mountains like tiny stars.
-One can see these tiny lights tracing a curved path until it approaches somewhere nearby and terminates up close at a bus station.
+I can see one of these tiny lights tracing a curved path until it approaches somewhere nearby and terminates up close at a bus station.
 There is a congregation of a few tourists at a small tea stall eager to find a safe haven from the unrelenting cold wave that wades the air.
-I merrily sip away a cup of hot soup and enjoy every gulp with full satisfaction.
+I merrily sip away a cup of steaming hot coffee and enjoy every sip with full satisfaction.

-Soon white flakes of snow will make soft landing on everything as far as the eye can see and take under its wings.
+Soon white flakes of snow will make soft landing and take everything under their wings as far as eye can see.
 It heralds the start of winter sports and Indulging in it is an experience in itself.

 But, alas we are all social beings and we all have social responsibilities to discharge.
 My job beckons me back to Delhi.
 I wish I could get the weather back home, for me to cherish the pristine fruits of mother nature.
 Here I am retracing my journey back to where I came from, a couple of days ago.
 Back to the most wonderful person that I have ever known and the one I love so much.
 And with a promise to return next year.